 Genital herpes is a common sexually transmitted infection (STI) caused by the herpes simplex virus (HSV).
 It can cause painful blisters or sores on and around the genitals, rectum, and mouth.
 It is spread through skin-to-skin contact with an infected person.
 Two main types of HSV cause genital herpes: HSV-1 and HSV-2.

-Last updated on : 03 Mar, 2025
+Last updated on : 13 Apr, 2026

-Read time : 13 mins
+Read time : 14 mins

 Genital herpes is an STI caused by the HSV.
 This virus can cause painful blisters or sores on and around the genitals, rectum, and mouth.
 Genital herpes is transmitted through skin-to-skin contact with an infected person, even if they do not have visible symptoms.
-It is important to note that genital herpes can be transmitted even when no visible sores are present.
-The HSV virus can be shed from the skin without causing symptoms.
+The virus can be transmitted even when no visible sores are present, as HSV can be shed from the skin without causing symptoms.

-Category | Details |
+| Category | Details |

-Also Referred as | Genital herpes simplex virus (HSV) infection, HSV-2 infection |
+| Also Referred as | Genital herpes simplex virus (HSV) infection, HSV-2 infection |

-Commonly Occurs In | Adults with multiple sexual partners, women, people with a history of STIs, older people, Black people in the US, men who have sex with men |
+| Commonly Occurs In | Adults with multiple sexual partners, women, people with a history of STIs, older people, Black people in the US, and men who have sex with men |

-Affected Organ | Genitals, rectum, buttocks, thighs, mouth, anus, urethra, cervix, internal organs (rare) |
+| Affected Organ | Genitals, rectum, buttocks, thighs, mouth, anus, urethra, cervix, internal organs (rare) |

-Type | HSV-1, HSV-2 |
+| Type | HSV-1, HSV-2 |

-Common Signs | Painful blisters or sores near genitals, anus, or mouth; itching or burning on the skin; flu-like symptoms during the first outbreak; painful urination |
+| Common Signs | Painful blisters or sores near the genitals, anus, or mouth; itching or burning on the skin; flu-like symptoms during the first outbreak; painful urination |

-Consulting Specialist | Primary care physician, gynaecologist, urologist, dermatologist |
+| Consulting Specialist | Primary care physician, gynaecologist, urologist, dermatologist |

-Treatement Procedures | Antiviral medications to manage symptoms and prevent recurrences; comfort measures to alleviate pain and discomfort |
+| Treatment Procedures | Antiviral medications to manage symptoms and prevent recurrences; comfort measures to alleviate pain and discomfort |

-Managed By | Antiviral medications (acyclovir, valacyclovir, and famciclovir) |
+| Managed By | Antiviral medications (acyclovir, valacyclovir, and famciclovir) |

-Mimiciking Condition | Other STIs, skin conditions, or infections causing similar symptoms (e.g., syphilis) |
+| Mimicking Condition | Other STIs, skin conditions, or infections causing similar symptoms (e.g., syphilis) |

-There are two primary types of genital herpes, each caused by a distinct strain of the herpes simplex virus:
+There are two primary types of genital herpes, each caused by a distinct strain of the herpes simplex virus: (Institute for Quality and Efficiency in Health Care (IQWiG), 2025)

-Both types of HSV can cause similar symptoms, and it is often difficult to distinguish between them without proper medical diagnosis.
+Both types of HSV can cause similar symptoms, and it is often difficult to distinguish between them without a proper medical diagnosis.
 It is important to note that having one type of HSV does not protect an individual from contracting the other type.

 Symptoms of this flu-like onset can include:

-It's important to note that the severity and duration of symptoms can vary from person to person, and some may experience no symptoms at all.
+It is important to note that the severity and duration of symptoms can vary from person to person, and some may experience no symptoms at all.

 Many people with HSV are unaware of their infection, as they may experience no symptoms or only mild ones.